nynymike/otto/minutes/007-otto_minutes-5-27-2015.md

 higher education effort to collaborate on security incident response.
 Parity with SAML should be the minimum goal.

-- **trust-elevation** Mike thinks that OTTO could faciliate inter-domain trust elevation.
+- **trust-elevation** Mike thinks that OTTO could facilitate inter-domain trust elevation.
 Although perhaps nothing more is needed than schema alignment.

 - **Schema** Not much discussion, looks good.